Day Rate vs Project Price vs Per-m² Pricing for UK Trades (2026) featured image

 • Underestimating complex jobs when you are new to a particular type of work

 Day-rate pricing is straightforward.
 You charge a flat fee per day of work.
 The customer pays for your time regardless of how much gets done.
 It is the simplest model to understand and the hardest to get right.
+If you sub-contract on day rates, bear in mind that CIS deductions apply to the labour element of your invoice, so your net take-home is lower than the headline rate.

 How it works